maugavilla/well_hello_stats/tutorials/11_2_mediation_PROCESS.md

 library(rio)
 ```

-# Installing the PROCESS macro
+# 3 Installing the PROCESS macro

 In this tutorial, we will be showing you how to do mediation analysis
 using the **PROCESS** macro.
 If you already know how to work with the
 PROCESS macro in R you can skip the rest of this section and go to
-[Import the data set](#import-the-data-set).
+[Import the data set](#4-import-the-data-set).
 Just don’t forget to run
 the PROCESS script once.
 If you have not worked with the PROCESS macro
 in R before, follow the steps below.